A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations

 For the Euler equations we use the positive Newton iterative solver.
 We take the domain $[0,1]$, wall boundary conditions, and the initial conditions

-Accuracy and execution time are measured analogously to the shallow water equations with a final time T=0.5, and the results are shown in Tables \ref{tab:FV EEs accuracy} and \ref{tab:FV EEs time}.
+Accuracy and execution time are measured analogously to the shallow water equations with a final time \revX{$T=0.5$}, and the errors being computed in $\rho$.
+The results are shown in Tables \ref{tab:FV EEs accuracy} and \ref{tab:FV EEs time}.

-We obtain similar results to those for the shallow water and Euler equations.
-For both problems the iterative Riemann solver is competitive with Roe and HLLE in terms of accuracy.
+We obtain similar results for both the shallow water and Euler equations.
+For both problems, all three Riemann solvers give similar accuracy.
 We see, on the other hand, that with Godunov's method the approximate solvers are faster than the iterative solver by a factor of 2 for the shallow water equations and for a factor of 3 for the Euler equations.
 These relative differences are somewhat smaller when a second order scheme is used.
 For higher-order methods, with more costly additional operations such as WENO reconstruction, ADER schemes, or for multiphysics simulations, the relative increase in cost will be further diminished.